su2code/su2code.github.io/_docs_v7/Execution.md

 ### Continuous Adjoint Gradient Calculation (continuous_adjoint.py)

-The continuous adjoint calculation script, continuous_adjoint.py, automates the procedure for calculating sensitivities using the SU2 suite using adjoint methods.
+The continuous adjoint calculation script, continuous_adjoint.py, automates the procedure for calculating sensitivities using a continuous adjoint method.
 The script calls SU2_CFD to first run a direct analysis to obtain a converged solution, then calls SU2_CFD again to run an adjoint analysis on the converged flow solution to obtain surface sensitivities.
 The SU2_DOT module is then called to project design variable perturbations onto the surface sensitivities calculated in the adjoint solution to arrive at the gradient of the objective function with respect to the specified design variables.

 Usage: `$ python continuous_adjoint.py [options]`